seatable/seatable-scripts/manual/python/sql.md

 ## Indexes

 To improve query performance, SeaTable will automatically create indexes for the rows stored in big data storage engine.
 Currently, text, number, date, single-select, multiple-select, collaborators, creator, create date, modifier, modification date columns are indexed.
-No manual index manipulations are supported at the moment.

 When you add or delete a column in a table, the index for this column is not added/removed immediately.
-Index creation and deletion only happen in the next Archive operation.
+Indexes creation and deletion are triggered in two cases:

+1. When you archive the table for the next time, indexes are created for new columns and indexes for remvoed columns are removed.
+2. Users may manage indexes from "index management" UI.
+You can open it from the "Big data management" menu in the base.